gianguitar/spectral-jekyll-theme/_posts/2019-06-27-why-does-it-take-so-long-to-learn-how-to-play-the-guitar.md

 layout: post
 title:  "Why Does It Take So Long to Learn How to Play the Guitar? "
 categories: Guitar
-date:   2019-06-27
+description: Thinking of picking up the guitar?
+Read on my friend.
 comments: true
-excerpt: "Thinking of picking up the guitar?
-Read on my friend."
-image: "/images/learngit.jpeg"
+image: learngit.jpeg
 ---
 I get asked this question <b>A LOT.</b>

 "Hey man, so I want to start playing guitar.
 How long you think it'll take?"